PSW visa stands for ‘Post-Study Work’ visa. The UK’s PSW visa is officially known as the Graduate Route.

 How much is the graduate visa?

-The PSW visa application costs £715.
-Applicants will also need to pay the Immigration Health Surcharge, which is currently £624 per year of leave in the UK.
+An application for a PSW visa under the Graduate route costs £880.
+Applicants will also need to pay the Immigration Health Surcharge, which is currently £1,035 for most applicants per year of leave in the UK.
+Therefore, the total IHS cost could be:

 To stay in the UK with lawful status after your period of leave under the Graduate route, you will need to make an application for a new type of visa or leave to remain.